Good-bye Tai Shan

 Lucky from Angkor Wat

-We took Zippy the tandem bicycle to ride yesterday go some place said Angkor Wat.
-Claire told it was a important.
+We took Zippy to ride yesterday to some place said Angkor Wat.
+Claire told it was a important place.
 It is made of rocks people carved and piled up to make temples to a bunch of gods.

 They have scary demons for gods to fight, or something.
 There is big snakes, elephants, and too, a crocodile carved into walls, and other stuff too.